-Although it may not be practical and/or feasible to monitor certain equity factors as frequently as the others, they should be taken into consideration when developing M&E plans for FP program transitions and long-term sustainability.
+Finally, we included a cross-cutting domain of external factors that should be taken into consideration when developing M&E plans for FP program transitions and long-term sustainability, even if it may not be practical and/or feasible to monitor them frequently.
 These factors can change quickly for many reasons and are often outside of the scope of FP programs, yet they can have important implications for FP policies and programs, as well as fertility and other outcome measures.
 For example, the Human Development Index (HDI) is a summary measure of development achievement, constructed by life expectancy, education of adults ages 25 or above, the expected number of years of schooling for children of school entering age, and income per capita (UNDP, n.d.).
-While it may have associations with FP outcomes, HDI can be impacted by many factors and can impact the FP/RH programs.
-A recent work by Goodkind et al. (2021) indicated some correlations between HDI and the timing of graduation in most countries.
+While it may have associations with FP outcomes, HDI can be impacted by many factors and can impact FP/RH programs.
+A recent work by Goodkind et al. (2021) indicated some correlations between HDI and the timing of transition in most countries.
 Cultural norms, infant mortality rate, and urbanization have been widely documented to have influences on an individual's fertility desires and demand for FP, while a population's age structure could influence FP service demands at the population level.
 Finally, political stability at the national and sub-national levels could directly affect the functioning of the government, local agencies, and organizations, influencing their capacity and abilities to implement health programs.